-The Copernicus Institute is a vibrant international research community that aims to help accelerate the transition to a sustainable and just society.
-We do this through the development of excellent and relevant knowledge, collaborating with citizens, politicians, policymakers, NGOs and firms to learn from each other and influence decision-making, and by educating the change agents of the future.
+The Copernicus Institute is a vibrant international research community that aims to help accelerate the transition to a sustainable society.
+We do this by developing excellent and relevant knowledge, collaborating with citizens, politicians, policymakers, NGOs and firms to learn from each other and influence decision-making, and by educating the change agents of the future.

 Formally, we are organized as one of four departments of Utrecht University’s Faculty of Geosciences.
 We occupy a unique position as an interdisciplinary natural/social sciences department.
 While we are the only department at Utrecht University that solely focuses on sustainability research, it is a key topic for Utrecht University in general.
 Notably, the Strategic Theme Pathways to Sustainability strengthens our collaboration with many other groups across the university.
 We also actively contribute to Institutions for Open Societies, bringing in our research on the role of institutions and institutional change in understanding transformations to sustainable development.